9 - Aggregate Prices Example

 Navigate to the script logic and replace *Your document related code here ...* with:

-We parse the text document into a JSON (map), so that we can access the JSON elements as properties (see Working with JSONarrow-up-right).
+We parse the text document into a JSON (map), so that we can access the JSON elements as properties (see [Working with JSON](https://docs.groovy-lang.org/latest/html/documentation/json-userguide.html)).
 The scipt's logic so far is to log the incoming data.
 Good enough for a first Debug Run.
-Set a breakpoint on line 52, navigate to the Test and Debug test01().
+Set a breakpoint on line 52, navigate to the Test and **Debug test01()**.

-Prepare to debug the script
+<figure><img src="/files/ulGxNFqTxrQEcBR9cuqi" alt=""><figcaption><p>Prepare to debug the script</p></figcaption></figure>

 The execution stops at the breakpoint.
 See the variables and output.

-chevron-rightTest your Script in Boomi AtomSpherehashtag
+<summary>Test your Script in Boomi AtomSphere</summary>

-You can copy and paste the script code into the psgAggregatePricesscript component
+You can copy and paste the script code into the `psgAggregatePrices`script component

 and use it in your test process.